DevRoopeshSingh/netflix-gpt/README.md

 - Added hard coded value to constants file.
 - Register for TMDB API and create an API and get access token
 - Get Data from TMDB and now playing movies list API
+- Custom hook for now playing movies
+- update store with movie data
+- create movie slice
+- planning for main and secondary container
+- Update store with Trailer Video Data
+- Embedded the Youtube Video and make it autoplay and mute
+- Tailwind  classes to make the main container look awesome

 # Features